Version control

 create mode 100644 my code v2.py

-and stores a copy
+and stored a copy in a special, hidden

-copy is called a commit (or revision).
+directory.
+This is called a commit (or revision).

 descriptive, and specific comment that will help us remember later on

-without the
+without

 -m